schemacrawler/SchemaCrawler-Tutorials/schemacrawler-output-files/steps/step1.md

 This scenario shows you how to start the SchemaCrawler Interactive Shell.

-> Please wait for the SchemaCrawler Docker container to start.
-Then, move on to the steps.

 -----

 ## Open File Browser for SchemaCrawler Output Files